 C) HAVE A VALID HIGH SCHOOL DIPLOMA OR G.E.D.
 ACCEPTABLE TO THE SHERIFF’S MERIT BOARD

-D) OR 20 YEARS OF AGE WITH 60 (2) YEARS OF COLLEGE CREDIT HOURS IN GENERAL EDUCATION COURSEWORK OR AN ASSOCIATE DEGREEE FROM AN ACCREDITED COLLEGE OR UNIVERSITY;
+D) OR 20 YEARS OF AGE WITH SIXTY (60) COLLEGE CREDIT HOURS IN GENERAL EDUCATION COURSEWORK OR AN ASSOCIATE DEGREE FROM AN ACCREDITED COLLEGE OR UNIVERSITY

-E) HAVE A VALID DRIVERS LICENSE ACCEPTABLE TO THE SHERIFF’S MERIT BOARD;
+E) HAVE A VALID DRIVERS LICENSE OR STATE IDENTIFICATION CARD ACCEPTABLE TO THE SHERIFF’S MERIT BOARD